 We add yet another layer of protection with compressive EMI gaskets, sealing it from emissions and radiation while offering a layer of dust and debris protection.
 Lastly, we only use top-tier power supplies with international certifications and world power inputs to ensure that proper safety and power filtering defenses are in place.

-While there’s a lot to consider when it comes to immunity, we hope this clears up some of the confusion.
+While there’s a lot to consider when it comes to immunity, we hope this clears up some of the confusion about threats to your computer hardware.
 We take pride in engineering our systems to operate in these kinds of environments and leverage our field experience to help you avoid system failures as a result of adverse environmental factors.
 To help you keep these factors in mind, click here to download our Device Immunity quick reference guide which covers the types of device immunities, their sources, and the regulatory information that will keep your systems safe.